CharlyMannion/CMannion_CV/README.md

 ## Charlotte Mannion

 I am a full stack developer and graduate of Makers Academy.
-I'm looking for a role where I can continue to learn and grow within in a supportive team environment, following a period of absence from work due to illness.
+I'm looking for a role where I can learn and grow within in a supportive team environment, following a period of absence from work due to illness.

 ## Projects
 | Title | Description | Development Timeframe | Technologies Used | Test Suites/CIs/CDs Employed |